IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 The user can limit the maximum number of blocks that db-analyser will process.

+### Database validation

+The tool provides two database validation policies:

+- `validate-all-blocks`, which will cause the tool to validate all chunks on the immutable and volatile databases.
+- `minimum-block-validation`, which will cause the tool to validate only the most recent chunk in the immutable database.

+Note that these flags do not refer to Ledger validation.

 #### Analysis

 Lastly the user can provide the analysis that should be run on the chain: